Building superior scientific tools

 fully deployed and commissioned, JWST will soon begin science operations.

 This three-panel animation shows the difference between 18 unaligned individual images, those same images after each segment had been better configured, and then the final image where the individual images from all 18 of the JWST’s mirrors had been stacked and co-added together.
-The pattern made by that star, known as the “nightmare snowflake,” can be improved upon with better calibration.
+The pattern made by that star, a “snowflake” unique to JWST, can only slightly be improved upon with better calibration.

 ( Credits: NASA/STScI, compiled by E. Siegel)